Rdrazga/StaticECS/docs/EXPERIMENTAL.md

 1. Clearly state you're using an experimental feature
 2. Include the exact error messages
 3. Note that behavior may be intentionally limited
+4. Check if the limitation is documented above